ickerwx/pwdtools/README.md

 I tried several ways of implementing this and symbolic links sound like the best way to go.

-If you are using i3 you can have a "current working directory" per workspace,
+If you are using i3 you can have a "current working directory" per workspace, this need jq to be installed (a command-line JSON procesor)
 ```
 $ # define it (set path)
 $ spw